mjknj18/Hawaii-Climate-Analysis/README.md

 ### Climate API

 1. Define the Flask application environment and establish a connection to the SQLite database.
-2. Automap database, reflect the tables as classes, and create a session.
+2. Automap the database, reflect the tables as classes, and create a session.
 3. Define a path for the API home screen.
 4. Define a function to display API functionality on the home screen.